 2. Determine the Home’s Value

-Before you can list the house for sale, you need to have an idea of its value.
+Before you can put your house for sale in Kansas City, you need to have an idea of its value.
 Have the value determined by someone familiar with the values of homes in your area and the current methods of determining a home’s value.
 You want to work with someone who has the appropriate education and credentials.
 It’s also important to work with someone who charges a flat fee and who won’t charge you based on the value of the property, which would create a conflict of interest.

 3. Get the Court’s Permission